fdiaspp/simple_pipeline/readme.md

 - `platform`: Platform directory.
 Place where operation is defined.

 ## Inputs
-Consider a flow where several applications emit events as a result of your processing.
-A pipeline is responsible for consuming these events and make them available, from time to time, as files in a directory.
-The flow will be called `upstream_default`.

 Example payload of a saved event:

 ```json
 {
     "event_id": "3aaafb1f-c83b-4e77-9d0a-8d88f9a9fa9a",